coralproject/ask-docs/sponge/install.md

 ```

 * The `STRATEGY_CONF` variable specifies the path to your strategy.json file.
 * The `PILLAR_URL` variable specifies the URL where your Pillar instance is running.
+If you installed Pillar locally from source, this will probably be `http://localhost:8080`.

 Once you've edited and saved your custom.cfg file, source it: